Brexit chaos: Can British PM Theresa May stay in power?

 Ever her arch-critic Jacob Rees-Mogg — another possible leadership contender — said he expected her to remain prime minister at least until after the official Brexit date.

-May warned a private meeting of lawmakers Monday that internal squabbling could pave the way for socialist opposition leader Jeremy Corbyn to take power instead.
+May warned a private meeting of lawmakers Monday that internal squabbling could pave the way for Labour Party leader Jeremy Corbyn to take power instead.

 Solicitor General Robert Buckland, who was at the meeting, said there had been agreement that "we all hang together or we all hang separately."